Ilesanmi-Erioluwa-Victor/task_management_system/README.md

 ```# Database configuration
 DATABASE_URL=*******
 ```
-PS: The DATABASE_URL value is provided on the google docs file attached to my email respond
+PS: The DATABASE_URL value is provided on the google docs file attached to my email respond, due to Github strict rules against expose env variables

 ### Running the Application
 To start the development server, run the following command: